 Continue reading below to see my ‘official’ biography.

 Jonathan Mui was born in Hong Kong in 1991 and started playing the violin at the age of five.
-Since moving to Sydney in 2002, he has studied with internationally renowned teachers such as Prof. Shi-xiang (Peter) Zhang, Charmian Gadd and, most recently, Prof. Ole Bøhn.
+He has studied with internationally renowned teachers such as Prof. Shi-xiang (Peter) Zhang, Charmian Gadd, and Prof. Ole Bøhn.
+Jonathan holds a Bachelor of Music with first class honours from the Sydney Conservatorium.
+During his studies, he served many times as concertmaster of the Conservatorium Chamber and Symphony orchestras.
+As a recitalist and chamber musician, he has performed with such artists as Einar Steen-Nøkleberg, Geir Henning Braaten, Daniel Herscovitch, and David Fulmer.

-Jonathan has served as concertmaster of the Chamber Orchestra and Symphony Orchestra of the Sydney Conservatorium.
-He toured as a member of the Australian Youth Orchestra (AYO) in 2013, performing concerts with maestro Christoph Eschenbach and soloist Joshua Bell in some of the world’s most important venues, including the Sydney Opera House, Concertgebouw Amsterdam, and the Menuhin Festival in Gstaad.
-As part of AYO Chamber Players, he has received chamber music coaching from Lambert Orkis, and also performed at the 2013 Musica Viva Festival in Sydney.
+As a member of the Australian Youth Orchestra (AYO), he went on the international tour in 2013, performing under the baton of Christoph Eschenbach and with soloist Joshua Bell in such venues as the Sydney Opera House, Concertgebouw Amsterdam, Berlin Konzerthaus and the Menuhin Festival in Gstaad.
+As part of AYO Chamber Players, Jonathan has also performed at the Musica Viva Festival in Sydney in 2013, and received chamber music coaching from Lambert Orkis.

-With the onset of focal dystonia in late 2013, Jonathan has unfortunately needed to withdraw from performance until further notice.
-However, he is now able to devote more time to teaching students, and composing and arranging music.
-In March 2015, he conducted a program of his own arrangements for the Australian Chinese Parents Association charity concert held at Sydney Town Hall for children with disabilities.
-Jonathan is the recipient of the inaugural Watermark Composition Prize in 2015, which resulted in his Rhapsody No. 2 for solo violin being set as the compulsory Australian piece for the Kendall National Violin Competition for 2015 and 2016.
+With the onset of focal dystonia in late 2013, Jonathan has unfortunately needed to withdraw from performance.
+He focuses now on teaching, composing and arranging music.
+In March 2015, Jonathan conducted a program of his own arrangements for a charity concert held at Sydney Town Hall for children with disabilities.
+He was delighted to accept the Watermark Composition Prize in 2015 for his solo violin piece, Rhapsody No. 2.
 In February 2017, pianist Nicholas Young gave the world premiere of his Three Concert Pieces for solo piano in the Utzon Room at the Sydney Opera House.
+Currently Jonathan is an honours student and tutor at the School of Mathematics at the University of Sydney.